-Islamic State fighter's dad cries recounting search for son
+Islamic State fighter's dad cries recounting search for him

-NEW YORK (AP) — The father of an Islamic State group fighter has told a jury at the terrorism trial of an Arizona man how he searched desperately for his son.
+NEW YORK (AP) — The father of a New Yorker who joined the Islamic State group told a jury on Thursday that he searched desperately for his son, following him to Turkey and meeting with one of his contacts before lying to the FBI about the trip.

-Mohamed el-Goarany (ehl-goh-AHR’-nee) cried Thursday describing efforts to find his son Samy after the college student flew to Turkey in January 2015.
+Mohamed el-Goarany, testifying at the terrorism trial of an Arizona man, wept as he described his efforts to find his son Samy el-Goarany after the college student flew to Turkey in January 2015 and continued on to Syria to join the terrorist group.
+He said his son hid his intentions from his parents, saying he was going to his Queens apartment to spend time with school friends, but his mother suspected the worst after learning he was not there.

-The testimony came in the New York trial of Ahmed Mohammed el-Gammal (ehl-gahm-AHL’).
-The suburban Phoenix man pleaded not guilty to charges he aided the Islamic State group by helping Samy el-Goarany.
+He said he found her crying, saying she believed their son had left and they would never see him again.
+The family was notified in November 2015 he had been killed.

 Most Read Stories